rust-lang/rust-by-example/src/meta/doc.md

     ///
     /// ```
     /// // You can have rust code between fences inside the comments
-    /// // If you pass --test to Rustdoc, it will even test it for you!
+    /// // If you pass --test to `rustdoc`, it will even test it for you!
     /// use doc::Person;
     /// let person = Person::new("name");
     /// ```